-- Based on pXX6-80 used to produce rAAV for dozens of clinical trials
+- Helper genes and design identical to pXX6-801 used to produce rAAV for dozens of clinical trials

 - Kanamycin resistance, an alternative to ampicillin acceptable to regulatory agencies

 With Aldevron's pALD-X80, clients do not need to manufacture a custom batch of the helper plasmid as Aldevron maintains it as an in-stock product, reducing timeline and cost.
 We also provide pALD-X80 free of charge for research applications (quantities limited).

 A solution from early research through commercial development